newbiedev0/newbiedev0/README.md

 - 👋 Hi, I’m @newbiedev0
 - 👀 I’m interested in datascience , core java, devops
-- 🌱 I’m currently learning devops
+- 🌱 I’m currently learning datascience and machine learning in GUVI
 - 💞️ I’m looking to collaborate on anything that i possibly can
 - 📫 How to reach me will be mail
-- ⚡ Fun fact: having none of these is the fate of a programmer
+- ⚡ Fun fact: no fun

 <!---
 newbiedev0/newbiedev0 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.